top of page

 Improvising and experimentation are not my cups of tea when it comes to making music or pursuing life in work, play, or relationships.
 I generally prefer boundaries and routine.

-Strange to say that, because I rather pride myself on a boundless urge to create anything artsy or craftsy, and can simply go wild in constructing colorful, fanciful, feather-silk flower-and-rhinestone hair clips (pictured above) or broches (flower on shoulder, left, with more below).
+Strange to say that, because I rather pride myself on a boundless urge to create anything artsy or craftsy, and can simply go wild in constructing colorful, fanciful, feather-silk flower-and-rhinestone hair clips (pictured above) or broches (flower on shoulder above).
 I never found it difficult to use sweeping free-flowing, colorful calligraphic strokes to create decorative first letters of a commission, using hand-cut bamboo sticks.
 And I wrote slightly edgy, humorous, pithy, rather kooky Skeltonic verse way before I even knew the name of that poetic form (see below for some examples from Vol. I "Poetic Musings about Pianos, Music & Life.).

 But letting go when applying watercolors to paper, or at my piano, pushing the limits of dynamics into the upper reaches of loudness as in ffff notations, feels very uncomfortable, even threatening, even if I have no clue what exactly, is being threatened?